joealewine/blockchain-rhos/internal/blockchain_images.md

 - {{site.data.keyword.IBM_notm}} Kubernetes service

+The {{site.data.keyword.blockchainfull_notm}} images cannot be deployed on Mac OS or Windows for testing purposes.

 ## Supported Fabric versions

 The {{site.data.keyword.blockchainfull_notm}} Docker images are based on Hyperledger Fabric v1.4.3.
 The Fabric images will be updated to support the latest version of Fabric used by the {{site.data.keyword.blockchainfull_notm}} Platform 2.1.0.
 Because, version 1.4 is the long term support release of Hyperledger Fabric, {{site.data.keyword.blockchainfull_notm}} will support networks deployed on Fabric 1.4 until six months after the {{site.data.keyword.blockchainfull_notm}} Platform 2.1.0 moves to the next long term release of Fabric.
-However, it is recommend that users upgrade the latest version of the images that are available for downlaod.
+However, it is recommend that users upgrade to the latest version of the images that are available.

 ## Considerations and limitations